← Back

 Choose Spreeder if you want a broad speed reading platform with cloud library features, study tools, training, notes, tags and multi-device support.

-Choose Leo if you want a focused RSVP reader for your own EPUB and PDF library on iPhone, with local-first privacy, synchronized context, accessibility-oriented controls and reading habit features.
+Choose Leo if you want a focused single-word RSVP reader for your own EPUB and PDF library on iPhone, with local-first privacy, synchronized context, accessibility-oriented controls and reading habit features.

 Leo is coming soon to the App Store.
 Join the waitlist and be among the first to try it.